CONNECTICUT'S LOCAL ARTISTS GIVE YOU IDEAS TO CELEBRATE NEW YEAR'S SAFELY - BOCETO MEDIA

 Ravi at the Winterfair Hartford

-He started his music career in December 2017, after a pretty serious breakup.
-His songs have a hip-hop rhythm, but he says that "it's not definable in one sense, per se.
-It's a new genre.
-Music to me is like a capturing the energy of the moment, so it changes every time I step in the booth".
+Ravi began his music career in December 2017, inspired by a difficult breakup.
+His sound blends hip-hop with an ever-evolving style, as he describes it: “It’s not definable in one sense, per se.
+It’s a new genre.
+Music to me is about capturing the energy of the moment, so it changes every time I step in the booth.”

 New Year's message

-“For the people, trust in yourself and you can achieve great things.
-Don't shy away from your life when it gets hard”.
+“For the people, trust in yourself, and you can achieve great things.
+Don’t shy away from your life when it gets hard.”

 Lashell Gibbs - Fashionista